cloudposse/atmos/website/docs/quick-start/vendor-components.md

 sidebar_label: Vendor Components
 ---

-In the previous steps, we've configured the repository, and decided to provision the `vpc-flow-logs-bucket` and `vpc` Terraform components into three AWS accounts (`dev`, `staging`, `prod`) in the two AWS regions (`us-east-2` and `us-west-2`).
+In the previous steps, we've configured the repository and decided to provision the `vpc-flow-logs-bucket` and `vpc` Terraform components into three AWS accounts (`dev`, `staging`, `prod`) in the two AWS regions (`us-east-2` and `us-west-2`).
 We've also configured the Atmos CLI in the `atmos.yaml` CLI config file to search for the Terraform components in the `components/terraform` directory.